ciwanski470/CMinus-Programming-Language/README.md

 Why would you want to install this?

 ## Usage Instructions
-Compile it yourself and then run "./main \[filename\]".
+* Compile it yourself and then run "./main \[filename\]".
-This generates an object file that you'll have to link manually using something like clang.
+* This generates an object file that you'll have to link manually using something like clang.
+* Don't worry about the target machine language.
+If it runs, the machine code should be valid.
+* You can give the executable a different name by modifying the Makefile.

 ## Features
 * Properly lexes the given program, consuming comments